 When the Nazis came to power in Germany in 1933, they were very interested in gas warfare.
-Hitler had been impressed by its capabilities after his incapacitation by a gas attack, and in the form of Fritz Haber, Germany possessed a great resource for chemical warfare.
+Hitler had been impressed by its capabilities after his incapacitation by a gas attack, and in the person of Fritz Haber, Germany possessed a great resource for chemical warfare.
 However, Haber's Jewish background made him distasteful to the Nazis.
 His stature was such that he was told he could remain in charge of his research, but that all his Jewish workers must resign.
 He replied that he would resign as well.
 He left Germany, and died in Switzerland the next year, in 1934.
 His instructions indicated that he was to be buried next to Clara.BACK_TO_TOP

 * Gas warfare continued to evolve without Haber.
 Another German chemist, Gerhard Schrader, was honestly working on insecticides when he developed a highly lethal organophosphate compound in December 1936, which he named "tabun".
 He found out how potentially deadly it was in January 1937, when he and an assistant accidentally spilled a drop of it.
-Their pupils constricted to pinholes and they suffered shortness of breath.
+Their pupils constricted to pinholes, and they suffered shortness of breath.
 Had the spill been slightly bigger, it would have killed them.

 Tabun was the first member of a fourth class of poison gases, known as "nerve gases", or more correctly "nerve agents", since they were dispersed as a fine aerosol of liquid droplets, not a gas.
 The Germans discovered a few years later that tabun worked by interfering with the transmission of nerve impulses across synapses.
 Victims lost bodily control until they were no longer able to breath, causing suffocation.
 Tabun was invisible, odorless, and could kill in extremely tiny quantities.
 A gas mask was little protection, since tabun could be absorbed through the skin.